Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 The following environment variables must be specified in the `values.yaml` file to enable the feature:

-- `FEATURE_ENABLE_AZURE_DOCUMENT_INTELLIGENCE_ORG_WHITELIST`
+- `FEATURE_ENABLE_AZURE_DOCUMENT_INTELLIGENCE_ORG_WHITELIST`:
     - This variable should be set to a comma-separate list of organization IDs for which the feature should be enabled.
 For example: `FEATURE_ENABLE_AZURE_DOCUMENT_INTELLIGENCE_ORG_WHITELIST: "org1,org2,org3"`.
     - If the feature should be enabled for all organizations, the value can be set to `"*"`.
 - `AZURE_DOCUMENT_INTELLIGENCE_ENDPOINT`.
 The endpoint URL for the Azure AI Document Intelligence service.
 To copy the key, go to the Azure portal, on the left-side menu, select **Resource Management > Key and Endpoint**.
 Copy the key from the **Key** field.
 For more information, read the [Azure](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/sdk-overview-v4-0?view=doc-intel-4.0.0&tabs=csharp#use-an-azure-active-directory-azure-ad-token-credential) documentation.
 - `AZURE_DOCUMENT_INTELLIGENCE_APIKEY`.
 Your API key for the Azure AI Document Intelligence service.
 To copy the key, go to the Azure portal, on the left-side menu, select **Resource Management > Key and Endpoint**.
 Copy the endpoint URL from the **Endpoint** field.
 For more information, read the [Azure](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/sdk-overview-v4-0?view=doc-intel-4.0.0&tabs=csharp#use-an-azure-active-directory-azure-ad-token-credential) documentation.

 ## How it Works

 This strategy is applied when `.preset_ca` is appended to the file name of an uploaded file.
-For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the new chunk strategy, and `.pdf` is the file extension.
+For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the New Chunk Strategy, and `.pdf` is the file extension.

 The extracted text is presented in Markdown format in the Chunk editor.